 I had a hard time capturing her floral gallery wall, forgive me for my photo attempts. :) However, I ADORE this wall.
 I’m a big “botanical print” lover so I found these bright, tropical art prints in the perfect colors.
 I did message the Etsy seller to ask for a crisp white background.
 The frames were bought (already matted) from Michaels.

 George loves to hang out in Blakely’s room!
 He steals all her Jelly Cat stuffed animals, but that’s another story!
 So glad you stopped by to check out Blakely’s room!
-I’ll be sharing her BATHROOM very soon.
-I’m just putting the final touches on that post now.

 If you have any questions I haven’t answered, please leave me a comment below, and I’ll do my best to answer!
 Thank you for stopping by!